-Our Nose Work for Conservation (NW4C) volunteer program takes things a step further.
-Pet dogs and owners with a certain skill level of nose work under their belts may contribute to the environmental conservation cause by training to detect invasive species.
+Our Nose Work for Conservation (NW4C) program takes things a step further.
+Pet dogs and owners with a certain skill level of scent work under their belts may contribute to the environmental conservation cause by training to detect invasive species.
 Our current focus on O‘ahu is on devil weed, an invasive plant.
 We are currently developing a new program on Maui.
-Teams participate in odor imprinting exercises, odor recognition tests and small scale field trials to gather data and experience to help grow the most impactful training plans and field implementation methods for our working dogs.
+Teams participate in odor imprinting exercises, odor recognition tests and small scale field trials to gather data to help develop the most impactful training plans and field implementation methods for our working dogs.

-Certain dog/handler teams that meet the criteria for and have the desire to do so will go on to conduct field surveys as volunteer representatives of our organization.
+Certain dog/handler teams that meet the criteria for and have the desire to do so will go on to conduct field surveys as representatives of our organization.